praisetompane/app_weather/README.md

 # The Very Unique Weather App ;)

-A simple  weather application to get a city's weather forecast.
+A toy simple weather application to experiment with the full life-cycle of a React Single Page Application.

 ### Application Tour